David Berg

 David Brandt Berg (Note: Known to his followers variously as King David, Mo, Moses David, Father David, Dad, or Grandpa.)
-(February 18, 1919 – October 1, 1994) was an American preacher who founded and led the cult generally known as the Children of God and subsequently as The Family International.
+(February 18, 1919 – October 1, 1994) was an American cult leader who founded the "Children of God", which was later known as The Family International.
 Berg's group, established in 1968 among the counterculture youth in Southern California, gained notoriety for incorporating sexuality into its spiritual message and recruitment methods.
 Berg and his organization were accused of a broad range of sexual misconduct, including child sexual abuse.

 Life

 Family heritage

 Berg's maternal grandfather was John Lincoln Brandt (1860–1946), a Disciples of Christ minister, author, and lecturer of Muskogee, Oklahoma.
 Brandt had a dramatic conversion in his mid-twenties and immediately entered full-time Christian service.
 For years he was a Methodist circuit rider.
 He later became a leader of the Alexander Campbell movement of the Disciples of Christ, a restoration movement that developed into the current Protestant denomination Christian Church (Disciples of Christ).
+The Brandt family were descended from ethnic German Jews who had converted to Anabaptism in the 18th century, with involvement with the Mennonites and the Dunkard Brethren Church.